What to Expect at Your First Visit

 - As in any doctor’s office, you will be asked to fill out and sign some paperwork detailing your contact information, medical history, insurance information, consent to treatment, and patient confidentiality form.

-- Dr. King will sit down with you and discuss your current health problem as well as your medical history.
+- The doctor will sit down with you and discuss your current health problem as well as your medical history.

-- Next, Dr. King will perform a thorough physical exam, including vital signs, neurological testing, orthopedic testing, postural and range of motion observation, and palpation.
+- Next, the doctor will perform a thorough physical exam, including vital signs, neurological testing, orthopedic testing, postural and range of motion observation, and palpation.

-- To avoid unnecessary radiation exposure to the patient, Dr. King does not routinely use X-rays to screen new patients.
-However, if you do need X-rays, Dr. King will order them for you and you can have them taken at any local imaging center.
+- To avoid unnecessary radiation exposure to the patient, we do not routinely use X-rays to screen new patients.
+However, if you do need X-rays, we will order them for you and you can have them taken at any local imaging center.

 - If you have no contraindications to chiropractic care, you can expect to be treated at the first visit.
 If X-rays or MRIs are required, treatment may be delayed until the results are in.